 The French Air Force and Army bought a total of 26 TBM 700s for liaison duties.
 Work on a stretched variant, the "TBM 700S", was abandoned in the mid-1990s.
 There was also a concept for a high-altitude surveillance / research derivative, the "SOCATA 60000", with greatly extended flight surfaces, but it never went beyond the paper stage.

-SOCATA has offered the TBM series in special mission configurations, for air ambulance, photo survey, target tug, maritime patrol, surveillance, and electronic warfare (EW) missions.
-The company demonstrated a machine for photo survey, with a belly camera pack; has also demonstrated an air ambulance configuration; and has sold at least one "multimission" TBM with a retractable imager turret under the rear fuselage to Argentine security police.
+SOCATA has offered the TBM series in special mission configurations -- for air ambulance, photo survey, target tug, maritime patrol, surveillance, and electronic warfare (EW) missions.
+The company demonstrated a machine for photo survey, with a belly camera pack; has also demonstrated an air ambulance configuration; and has sold at least one "multimission" TBM, with a retractable imager turret under the rear fuselage, to Argentine security police.
 A total of well over 500 TBMs has been sold to date.
-SOCATA became part of the European Aerospace & Defense Systems (EADS) group in 2000 when Aerospatiale was absorbed into the conglomerate, but the SOCATA operation was sold off to Daher in 2008, and so the operation is now "Daher SOCATA".BACK_TO_TOP
+SOCATA became part of the European Aerospace & Defense Systems (EADS) group -- later the Airbus Group -- in 2000 when Aerospatiale was absorbed into the conglomerate, but the SOCATA operation was sold off to Daher in 2008, and so the operation is now "Daher SOCATA".BACK_TO_TOP

 * The Pilatus company of Switzerland was established shortly after the outbreak of World War II, at the outset focusing mostly on maintenance and assembly of existing aircraft types.
 The first aircraft of significance produced by Pilatus was the "P-2" piston trainer of 1945, followed early in the next decade by the improved "P-3" piston trainer.
 In the mid-1950s, Pilatus introduced the best-selling "PC-6 Porter" utility aircraft, and in the early 1970s introduced the similarly popular "PC-7" turbo trainer, derived from the P-3.